Today's Articles

 Civil injunctions were first filed against gang members in the 1980s in the Los Angeles area, a breeding ground for gangs including some of the country's most notorious, such as the Crips and 18th Street.

 The Los Angeles city attorney's suit in 1987 against the Playboy Gangster Crips covered the entire city but was scaled back after a judge deemed it too broad.
-Chicago tried to target gangs by enacting an anti-loitering ordinance in 1992, the U.S. Supreme Court struck it down in 1999, saying it gave police the authority to arrest without cause.
+Chicago tried to target gangs by enacting an anti-loitering ordinance in 1992, but the U.S. Supreme Court struck it down in 1999, saying it gave police the authority to arrest without cause.

 Since then, cities have used injunctions to target specific gangs or gang members, and so far that strategy has withstood court challenges.
 Los Angeles now has 33 permanent injunctions involving 50 gangs, and studies have shown they reduce crime, said Jonathan Diamond, a spokesman for the Los Angeles City Attorney's Office.